Uttarakhand Kranti Dal: Leadership

-The party's current face is Pooran Singh Kathait, who is party's central President since 2023.
+The party's current Central President is Surendra Kukreti, who was elected to the position in November 2025.
+He succeeded Pooran Singh Kathait, who had served as the central President since 2023.
 Under his leadership, Uttarakhand Kranti Dal is fighting for the causes of natives of Uttarakhand.
 There are various other leaders like Sh.
 Kashi Singh Airy, a prominent leader of the Uttarakhand statehood movement and a senior leader of Uttarakhand Kranti Dal, who was elected for Uttar Pradesh Legislative Assembly three times (1985–1989, 1989–1991, 1993–1996) from Didihat and was elected for first Uttarakhand Legislative Assembly.
 The executive president of the party is Harish Chandra Pathak—senior statehood activist and prominent face of Uttarakhand statehood movement who fought from the forefront in the creation of Uttarakhand state.
 Jaswant Singh Bisht was the first elected MLA of the party from Ranikhet constituency.
 Other personalities include Indramani Badoni, Devi Datt Pant, Bipin Chandra Tripathi and Diwakar Bhatt who were among the founding members and long time agitators for the Uttarakhand statehood movement.